How To Make a Sourdough Starter – Beginner’s Guide

 But more than that, I also believe that sourdough starter is a vital ingredient when it comes to scratch cooking.

-Not only do I bake sourdough bread for my family every week, I also use starter for flatbreads, homemade donuts, sourdough Cinnamon Toast Crunch, and more.
+Not only do I bake sourdough bread for my family every week, but I also use the starter for flatbreadshomemade donutssourdough Cinnamon Toast Crunch, and more.

 Truly, sourdough starter has changed the way I think about cooking meals and feeding my family.